convertigo/c8oprj-lib-baserow/project.md

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") TableBulkImportFromCSV

 Uploads a CSV to a table.
+Each CSV column will be mapped to the existing table Column.
+If there is more columns in the CSV than in the table additional columns will not be mapped.

 <span style="color:DarkGoldenRod">Variables</span>